webplatform/docs/tutorials/css_transitions/index.md

 '''Note:''' Though transition properties were implemented recently enough, all browser engines but WebKit support them without ''vendor prefixes'' such as '''-moz-''', '''-o-''', or '''-webkit-''' as shown above.
-Prefixes are required to support older browser versions.
+Still, you need prefixes to support older browser versions.
 Further examples only show un-prefixed transition property names, but for widest support you should apply all of them.